 is stored in a subdirectory of the library directory which is build-specific.
 Refer to the porting page and look for the Build Name column in the table.
 As an example,

-the build for DEC Alpha running Linux has the Build Name LINUX-alpha.
-This then has an extra
+the build for DEC Alpha running Gnu/Linux has the Build Name GNU-alpha

 suffix added depending on the variant: